 I’m not distressed by the pack as an enemy type in the game but on all previous encounters with wolves, I’ve fallen through the ground and have had a hard time getting back into the game.
 I’ve also been regularly projectiled straight up in the air and fallen to my death when climbing ladders and encountered non-existing enemies preventing me from progressing in the game.

-The crazy destruction playground has just been released and every night of the launch week will be spent waiting for excruciatingly slow loading performance every time there is a cut scene (there are many) or I die in the game (happens frequently).
+The crazy destruction playground has just been released and every night of the launch week will be spent waiting for excruciatingly slow loading performance every time there’s a cut scene (there are many) or I die in the game (happens frequently.)
 I’m still only a few percentage into the game and on the first few missions but I’ve still had to restart the game quite a few times as missions just stop progressing or the game crashed while I was playing.
 Like in the world of Tomb Raider, I also keep falling through the floor and stumbling into the oblivion that lies beneath solid ground in the game’s universe.
 Just Cause 2 was the reason I bought an Xbox but it’s sequel was way more frustrating to play so far than it has been fun.

 The Master Chief collection fared a little better last winter, except severe issues with online matchmaking.
 Six months after the release, the official tournament was canceled because of then still unresolved matchmaking problems.
 For a game with such a massive budget and which is considered to have defined the whole modern multiplayer shooter genre, that simply isn’t good enough.

 Unfortunately, experiences like these are now the norm rather than the exception.
-Each game seem to require at least a dozen gigabytes with updates on day-one and the another dozen the week after release.
+Each game seems to require at least a dozen gigabytes with updates on day-one and another dozen the week after release.
 The games are clearly not finished and the game publishers seem to be fully aware of it when they box the software and sell it.

 Games are quite expensive and you expect that they will work immediately when you start them up.
-There is no labeling on the packaging warning you that it may take a week or two after you purchase it before it starts working properly.
+There’s no labeling on the packaging warning you that it may take a week or two after you purchase it before it starts working properly.

 By now, it’s clear that the industry can’t be trusted to deliver a good gaming experience out-of-the-box for new games.
 I believe it’s high time to stop pre-ordering any new game and rather wait for the games to come on sale a few months after release.
-Not only will waiting deliver more entertainment at a lower cost – but as a player you’ll have to deal with fewer glitches and far less frustration.
+Not only will waiting deliver more entertainment at a lower cost – but as a player, you’ll have to deal with fewer glitches and far less frustration.

-December 2016 update: So I only pre-ordered one game in 2016.
+Update (): So I only pre-ordered one game in 2016.
 I still bought new games on day one and was disappointed with at least two titles.
 I guess I’ll have to aim to not buy games until they’ve tried and tested in 2017.